-Note 4 - Initial Public Offering
+Note 3 - Initial Public Offering

-Pursuant to the IPO on March 25, 2021, the Company sold 35,000,000 Units, at a price of \$10.00 per Unit.
+Pursuant to the IPO on March 25, 2021, the Company sold35,000,000 Units, at a price of \$10.00 per Unit.
+On April 13, 2021, the underwriter exercised their full over-allotment option which resulted in the sale of an additional 5,250,000 Units, for a total aggregate of 40,250,000 Units sold in connection with the IPO.
 Each Unit consists of one share of Class A Ordinary Shares, par value \$0.0001 per share, and one-fifth of one redeemable warrant.
 Each whole Public Warrant entitles the holder to purchase one share of Class A Ordinary Shares at a price of \$11.50 per share.
 Each whole warrant will become exercisable 30 days from the completion of the initial Business Combination or 12 months from the closing of this offering and will expire five years after the completion of the initial Business Combination, or earlier upon redemption or liquidation.

-Note 5 - Private Placement
+Note 4 - Private Placement

 Concurrently with the closing of the IPO, the Company completed the Private Placement of 6,000,000 Private Placement Warrants to Virgin Group Acquisition Sponsor II LLC at a purchase price of \$1.50 per Private Placement Warrant, generating gross proceeds to the Company of \$9,000,000.
+On April 13, 2021 the underwriter exercised their full over-allotment option which resulted in the purchase of an additional 700,000 private placement warrants for proceeds of \$1,050,000.
+Therefore the aggregate Private Placement Warrants purchased by Virgin Group Acquisition Sponsor II LLC were 6,700,000 for gross proceeds to the Company of \$10,050,000.
 Each warrant is exercisable to purchase one share of the Company's Class A Ordinary Shares at a price of \$11.50 per share.
-A portion of the purchase price of the Private Placement Warrants was added to the proceeds from the IPO and held in the trust account, such that \$350,000,000 is held in the trust account.
+A portion of the purchase price of the Private Placement Warrants was added to the proceeds from the IPO and held in the trust account, such that \$402,500,000 is held in the trust account.
 If the Company does not complete its initial Business Combination within 24 months from the closing of the IPO, the proceeds from the sale of the Private Placement Warrants held in the Trust Account will be used to fund the redemption of the Public Shares (subject to the requirements of applicable law) and the Private Placement Warrants will expire worthless.

-Note 6 - Related Party Transactions
+Note 5 - Related Party Transactions